aditya-saxena-7/Dynamic-Beta-Variability-in-Foreign-Exchange-Returns-Using-Instrumented-PCA/Introduction.md

 2. **Stock Market Momentum**: Trends in the stock market also play a significant role.
 3. **Idiosyncratic Volatility**: Unique, unpredictable changes in the market impact FX rates.

-**Conclusion 🎯**

-By using IPCA, we can make better predictions about how FX rates will change.
-This is valuable for traders, businesses, and policymakers.
-Our research not only improves the accuracy of FX rate predictions but also helps us understand the underlying economic factors that drive these changes.

 ## **Table of Contents:**

 1. [Introduction](https://github.com/aditya-saxena-7/Dynamic-Beta-Variability-in-Foreign-Exchange-Returns-Using-Instrumented-PCA/blob/main/Introduction.md)